Last Updated: 10/1/2020

 2-6.
 USE OF THE SOFTWARE SERVICES

 As a condition of your use of the Software Services, you warrant to Brunswick that you will not use the Software Services for any purpose that is unlawful or prohibited by these Terms.
-You may not use the Software Services in any manner that could damage, disable, overburden, or impair the Software Services or interfere with any other party's use and enjoyment of the Software Services.
-You may not obtain or attempt to obtain any materials or information through any means not intentionally made available or provided for through the Software Services.
+You may not use the Software Services in any manner that could damage, disable, or burden, or impair the Software Services or interfere with any other party’s use and enjoyment of the Software Services.
+You may not obtain or attempt to obtain any materials or information through any means not intentionally made available or provided through the Software Services.

-You further represent, warrant and covenant that you will not upload, post or transmit to or distribute or otherwise publish through the Software Service (including, without limitation, any Social Features, as defined below) or the Software Services any materials, User Content or Submissions (each as defined below) that (i) restrict or inhibit any other user from using and enjoying the Software Services, (ii) are unlawful, threatening, abusive, libelous, defamatory, obscene, vulgar, offensive, pornographic, profane, sexually explicit or indecent (including via use of asterisks or other masking characters to disguise profane or obscene words), (iii) constitute or encourage conduct that would constitute a criminal offense, give rise to civil liability or otherwise violate law, (iv) violate, plagiarize or infringe the rights of third parties including, without limitation, copyright, trademark, patent, rights of privacy or publicity or any other proprietary right, (v) contain a virus or other harmful component, (vi) contain any information, software or other material of a commercial nature, (vii) contain advertising, promotions or solicitations of any kind, (viii) constitute or contain false or misleading indications of origin or statements of fact; (ix) include advanced fonts, java, tables, html or other programming codes or commands in messages.
+You further represent, warrant and covenant that you will not upload, post or transmit to or distribute or otherwise publish through the Software Service (including, without limitation, any Social Features, as defined below) or the Software Services any materials,, User Content, or Submissions (each as defined below) that (i) restrict or inhibit any other user from using and enjoying the Software Services, (ii) are unlawful, threatening, abusive, libelous, defamatory, obscene, vulgar, offensive, pornographic, sexually explicit or indecent (including via use of asterisks or other masking characters to disguise profane or obscene words), (iii) constitute or encourage conduct that would constitute a criminal offense, give rise to civil liability or otherwise violate law, (iv) violate, plagiarize or infringe the rights of third parties including, without limitation, copyright, trademark, patent, rights of privacy or publicity or any other proprietary right, (v) contain a virus or other harmful component, (vi) contain any information, software or other material of a commercial nature, (vii) contain advertising, promotions or solicitations of any kind, (viii) constitute or contain false or misleading indications of origin or statements of fact; (ix) include advanced fonts, java, tables, html or other programming codes or commands in messages.

 2-7.
 SOCIAL FEATURES